dycodex/LSM6DSL-Arduino/README.md

 ### Supported Communication Protocol

-I2C is the only communication protocol supported by this library.
-We plan to add support for SPI as well.
+Both SPI and I2C protocol is supported by this library.

 ### Usage